Wind Power, Solar Energy, Energy Storage, Hydrogen, Carbon Mitigation Credits and Taxes

 Source: Stavy, Michael, The Effect That the Kyoto Protocol Will Have on the Cost of Wind Power in the Signatory Countries, Global WindPower 2002 Conference, 2-5 April, Paris, France

-Senior advisor (29 years) on renewable energy finance
+Senior advisor (29 years) on renewable energy project finance

 BA–University of Illinois at Chicago (1967).
-Michael took math through differential equations and one year of both physics and chemistry.
+Took math through differential equations and one year of both physics and chemistry.

-MBA–Kellogg (Northwestern) Graduate School of Management, Day Program, (1969)
+MBA–Kellogg (Northwestern) Graduate School of Management, Full-Time Program, (1969)